oneops/oneops.github.io/documentation/user/best-practices/restrict-access-with-teams.md

 ---
-layout: project
+layout: user-doc
 title: Restrict Access with Teams
 id: "restrict-access-with-teams"
 ---

 Use Teams to restrict user access to an organization.
-Create <a href="javascript:loadContent('/documentation/user/how-to/create-a-team-in-an-organization.html');">teams</a>, add users to those teams, and then provide only the necessary privileges to each team.
+Create <a href="/documentation/user/how-to/create-a-team-in-an-organization.html">teams</a>, add users to those teams, and then provide only the necessary privileges to each team.

 # Discussion